boyter/boyter.org/content/posts/2012-06-26-codesearch-api.md

 exactmatch, closematch, regexexact, regexclose

 They allow you to highlight lines.
 Exact match means you entered a non regex IE not wrapped in / and there are exact matches.
-Close match means it couldn&#8217;t find anything exact and reverted to a loose match.
+Close match means it couldn't find anything exact and reverted to a loose match.
 Same with regexexact and regexclose except the first uses an exact regex match.

 The other important part is the below,